msune/cilium/dev_doc/ip_frag_mtu/plpmtud.md

 ### PLPMTUD in action

-:warning: Something is fishy in either the test or the kernel with PLPMTUD :warning:

 You can check the [demo](demo/) for seeing how PLPMTUD discovery works.
 You must use the `_nogso_icmp_blocked_mtu_probing` variant: